 If you can’t stop yourself from sneezing because of dust mites that fill up your room, one reason is because their feces and body parts are able to enter the air.
 These particles can come into contact with you and cause discomfort.

-Because of the incredibly small size it’s critical to have a filter that can remove particles down to that fine of a size.
+Because of the incredibly small size of these particles it’s critical to have a filter that can remove elements at that small of a size.
 The good news is that even the smallest dust mite by-product is estimated to be typically 4 microns in size, so it’s well above what a HEPA filter can handle.

 For that reason I recommend for dust mites that you shop for a HEPA-type purifier.

 I have a helpful post about dust mites and air filters here where you’ll find more details.

 Interestingly enough, babies & children are more prone to airborne disorders and sickness than adults, aside from adults with health conditions.
 If your child has health conditions you’ll definitely want to consider how beneficial an air purifier would be for their room.